debitoor/debitoor-api-docs/README.md

 We're trying to keep our URLs as RESTful as possible.
 This means that every resource endpoint may support one or more of the following HTTP methods:

-- `GET` Fetch information about a resource.
+- `GET` Retrieves information about a resource.
-- `POST` Create a resource.
+- `POST` Creates a resource.
-- `PUT` Full update of a resource.
+- `PUT` Fully updates of a resource.
-- `PATCH` Partial update of a resource; only include the properties to be updated.
+- `PATCH` Partially updates a resource; only include the properties to be updated.
-- `DELETE` Delete a resource.
+- `DELETE` Deletes a resource.

-The [endpoint documentation](https://api.debitoor.com/api) explains which methods are supported by the different endpoints.
+The [endpoint documentation](https://api.debitoor.com/api) lists which methods are supported by the different endpoints.

 ##Error Handling